-Cybersecurity engineer interview questions and answers
+Top 10 security engineer interview questions and answers

 1. What is a man-in-the-middle attack?

 Insight into the question: Common cyberattacks are good to know, and a man-in-the-middle attack is important to understand.
-If you are asked about the attack, then you should be able to explain it properly.
+If you are asked about the attack, you should be able to explain it properly.

-2. What are encoding, encryption and hashing?
+2. What is encoding, encryption and hashing?

 Hashing is a method that ensures that data integrity is maintained.
 A data hash is a string of data that is generated against the information that is being preserved.
 By generating a hash and comparing it to the original after transmission, you can verify that the data has not changed if the hashes match.
-If they don’t match, then the information is no longer in its original state and should not be trusted.
+If they don’t match, the information is no longer in its original state and should not be trusted.

 Insight into the question: Knowing when to use the right terminology is important in any scientific field, and cybersecurity is no exception.
-If you hear someone mixing the terminology up, then that is a red flag.
-It shows that they might not understand what they are talking about, which is a bad sign in an interview.
+If you hear someone mixing the terminology up, that is a red flag.
+It shows they might not understand what they are talking about, which is a bad sign in an interview.

 5. What is a three-way handshake?